ejkragon/m10-hw13-agonkresky-emmanuel/README.md

-# ES6 Classes
+# ES6 Refactor

 &nbsp;
 ## Background

-For this assignment you are being tasked with creating a Car constructing class in JavaScript.
+For this assignment you're being tasked with converting the solution to the Weather Widget assignment from ES5 JavaScript to ES6+.

 &nbsp;
 ## Setup

-Please create a git repository titled `m10-hw12-lastname-firstname` and clone the repo to your computer.
+Please create a git repository titled `m10-hw13-lastname-firstname` and clone the repo to your computer.
 Copy the files from the `unsolved` folder into the root directory of your cloned repository.
 Write your code in the `index.js` file that has been provided.

 There are tests included in this assignment.
 You can run the tests using the `index.html` file with the live server extension.
-When you have completed the assignment, all tests should pass.

 &nbsp;
 ## Instructions

-Your assignment is to create a class named `Car` in JavaScript.
-This class will create objects that have three properties:

-1. `make` (String) - The car's manufacturer. _E.g.
-Honda_
-1. `model` (String) - The type of model. _E.g.
-Civic_
-1. `year` (Integer) - Four digit year the car was made. _E.g.
-1998_

-Your class should also have the following methods:

-- `honk` - This method should log "BEEP BEEP!" to the console when called.
-- `performMaintenance` - This method should use the `setTimeout` function to log "maintenance complete" to the console **after exactly 3 seconds**.

-After you have created your `Car` class do the following in the order listed below:

-1. Create a variable named `mySweetRide` and assign it a car created with your class using the following arguments:
-    - `make`: 'Pontiac'
-    - `model`: 'Fiero'
-    - `make`: 1988
-1. call `mySweetRide`'s `honk` method once
-1. call `mySweetRide`'s `performMaintenance` method once

-Running the `index.html` will run the included tests for this assignment.
-All of the tests should pass when you have completed the requirements listed above.
+Your assignment is to translate the ES5 JavaScript code in `index.js` to use ES6+ features.
+The application is functioning as is, and should function exactly the same when the assignment is completed.
+To aid your efforts, tests have been added to the application that cover all the critical features of the app.

+When converting from ES5 to ES6+, you will need to do each of the following at least once:

+1. Convert a `var` declaration to `const` or `let` where appropriate.
+1. Convert a promise-based function (a function call with `.then`) to instead use `async/await`.
+1. Convert a `function` declaration into a arrow function.
+1. Convert a string concatenation to instead use template literals and string interpolation.
+1. Convert some object-related code to use ES6 destructuring.

+You are **NOT** required to convert the entire `index.js` file to use ES6, although you may if you wish.
+To receive full credit, you only have to use each of the above features once in your submission.
+All tests should pass to indicate no changes to functionality of the assignment.

+To run the tests:

+Click the "Run Tests" button in the bottom right corner of the web page.
+If you would like to run the tests again, reload the page and click the button again.

 &nbsp;
 ## Deployment